-Harriet Tubman Underground Railroad State Park and Visitor Center 4068 Golden Hill Road Church Creek, Maryland 410-221-2290 dnr.maryland.gov/publiclands/pages/ eastern/tubman.aspx Join our online community for park and visitor center events and updates:
+Harriet Tubman Underground Railroad State Park and Visitor Center 4068 Golden Hill Road Church Creek, Maryland 410-221-2290 dnr.maryland.gov/publiclands Join our online community for park and visitor center events and updates:

 @MDStateParks

 MarylandDNR

-/MDStateParks

-Email questions or comments to: <a href="https://www.https://wwww.https://wwww.https://wwwwwww.https://www.https://www.https:/
+Guide Editor Ranger Crenshaw

 Did you know Harriet Tubman was born in Peter's Neck, south of Madison in Dorchester County on the Eastern Shore of Maryland?

+MESSAGES FROM THE VISITOR CENTER MANAGER

 Message from the Maryland State Park Manager

-Greetings on behalf of the Maryland Park Service, welcome to the Harriet Tubman Underground Railroad State Park.
+Greetings on behalf of the Maryland Park Service and welcome to the Harriet Tubman Underground Railroad State Park.
 The Visitor Center, which includes state-of-the-art green elements such as bioretention ponds, rain barrels and vegetative roofs, is the premier feature of the park.
-While visiting, we hope you come to better appreciate the places and factors that helped shape Tubman into the successful conductor, nurse, spy, scout and strategist that she
+While visiting, we hope you come to better appreciate the places and factors that helped shape Tubman into the successful

-became.
+conductor, nurse, spy, scout and strategist that she became.
 Tubman's values of faith, family, community and freedom were the driving forces that motivated her to risk her life to return time and again.
 Appreciate that Tubman is a true Maryland treasure and American icon who is still relevant today.
 She transcends race, gender, age, religion and nationality, and symbolizes hope for a better future.
 Her legacy speaks to the fact that regardless of circumstances, you can make choices that positively impact your family, community and in Tubman's case, nation.
 Lastly, please do not let your Tubman experience end here.
 Let the landscapes evoke her memory and connect with the places where she lived, toiled, worshiped and loved.
-Ranger Dana Paterra Maryland Park Service, Eastern Region Manager GET INVOLVED!
+Ranger Dana Paterra Maryland Park Service, Park Manager GET INVOLVED!